 \paragraph{Real-World Application Scenarios.}

 To demonstrate CoMeT's real-world utility, we evaluate it on two application-driven benchmarks: User Behavior QA (UQA) and a long-context agent task.
 Details are in Appendix \ref{app:dataset_details}.
 The UQA benchmark requires reasoning over thousands of user interactions.
-On a real-world e-commerce dataset, CoMeT outperforms a strong industry xRAG baseline by 2.7 accuracy points and a naive 4k Truncation baseline by 27.4 points (Table~\ref{tab:real_world_results}).
+On a real-world e-commerce dataset, CoMeT outperforms a strong industry xRAG\footnote{xRAG encodes each behavior item in the user sequence into a single vector and concatenates these vectors with the question as input to the decoder.} baseline by 2.7 accuracy points and a naive 4k Truncation baseline by 27.4 points (Table~\ref{tab:real_world_results}).
 For the agent task, we use iflow-cli\footnote{\url{https://github.com/iflow-ai/iflow-cli}} as the agent framework, fine-tune the model using 128k-token trajectories, and report results on Terminal-Bench~\cite{tbench_2025}.
 This extreme context length precludes training other efficient methods.
 Benefiting from our layer-level pipeline parallelism, CoMeT's training is $2.7\times$ faster than naive context parallelism.
 It achieves performance competitive with a full-attention model while being vastly more efficient, validating CoMeT as a practical solution for deploying LLMs in real-world environments.

-\paragraph{Passkey Retrieval Task.} To evaluate CoMeT's performance in extreme-length contexts, we use a passkey retrieval task requiring finding a key within distractor text (details in Appendix~\ref{sec:passkey}).
+\paragraph{Passkey Retrieval Task.} To evaluate CoMeT's performance in extreme-length contexts, we use a passkey retrieval task requiring finding a \textbf{5- to 7-digit} passkey within distractor text (details in Appendix~\ref{sec:passkey}).
 After fine-tuning for 1500 steps on 32k-length sequences, CoMeT demonstrates remarkable extrapolation, successfully retrieving the passkey from any position within a 1M-token context (Figure~\ref{sub1}).